fbpx

 For centuries, Eurocentric narratives have dominated global historiography, frequently marginalizing Africa’s role in world history.
 Perpetuated by colonial-era historians, these perspectives often depicted Africa as a dark, passive and isolated continent.

-Historical and archaeological research across academia, reveals an intricate picture of the ancient trans-saharan African trade, dating from approximately 4000 B.C(long prior to the 1st century C.E; and described as beginning with the age of African metallurgy in the case of the blacksmith-kings of Tarkur ‘old Senegal’), spanning the old Kingdom of Kush in Kerma, Sudan; through the Darb el-Arbain trade route, and facilitating the exchange of diverse commerce in incense, wheat, spices, gold, salt, animals/poultry, skilled artisan’s and ivory; and importantly, the import of minerals such as ‘obsidian’ from Tarkur [old Senegal] to create blades, objects, and metalworking – underscoring the high value placed on African trade-craft within these trade corridors.
-The region was an ethnic melting pot, with commerce spanning extensive geographical footprints; with records showing lasting contributions of Africa to other regions and cultures, across Mesopotamia, the Levant, and the Aegean world, and recent anthropological research finding Manding inscriptions in the dense forests of South America, suggesting early trans-continental connections, and cultural exchanges.
+Historical and archaeological research across academia, reveals however an intricate picture of the ancient trans-saharan African trade, dating from approximately 5000 B.C (long prior to the 1st century C.E; and described as beginning with the age of African metallurgy in the case of the blacksmith-kings of Tarkur ‘old Senegal’), spanning the old Kingdom of Kush in Kerma, Sudan; through the Darb el-Arbain trade route, and facilitating the exchange of diverse commerce in incense, wheat, spices, gold, salt, animals/poultry, skilled artisan’s and ivory; and importantly, the import of minerals such as ‘obsidian’ from Tarkur [old Senegal] to create blades, objects, and metalworking – underscoring the high value placed on African trade-craft within these trade corridors.
+The region was an ethnic melting pot, with commerce spanning extensive geographical footprints; with records showing lasting contributions of Africa to other regions and cultures, across Mesopotamia, the Levant, and the Aegean world, and anthropological research recently discovering colossal Olmec sculptures with African facial lips and nose features, and Manding inscriptions in the dense forests of South America, suggesting early trans-continental connections, and cultural exchanges.

 The Silk Routes: